 Advances in technology make bank transactions easier and more reliable than ever for both buyers and sellers, but there are still times when a buyer needs to cancel a bank transaction.
 Human error, computer errors and fraud can all lead to a situation where a bank accountholder needs to cancel a pending transaction before the funds disappear from the account, or to reverse a fraudulent transaction after the fact.
 Knowing the steps involved in canceling a transaction can help you to act before it's too late.

 Remember to always act with honesty and integrity when canceling a bank transaction.
 If you cancel a transaction for products or services that the recipient believes you have received, it is your responsibility to work with the seller to handle the dispute.

 Video of the Day

 The bank should put a stop or hold on the pending transaction to prevent the money from coming out.
+According to ValuePenguin, when canceling the payment involves issuing a stop payment on a check or recurring payment, you may be charged a small fee.
 Allow the bank time to contact the recipient in the case of a disputed charge or fraudulent transaction that has already gone through.